 Our vision is to ensure that autoinflammatory patients live a pain-free and productive life by having access to knowledgeable physicians, timely diagnosis, and appropriate treatments.

-We support the global RARE autoinflammatory community, both children and adults, by providing information, guidance, advocacy, and support through targeted projects including financial assistance, educational tools, research, individualized support and collaborate with relevant stakeholders globally.
+We support the global RARE autoinflammatory community, both children and adults, by providing information, guidance, advocacy, raising awareness and support through targeted projects including financial assistance, educational tools, research, individualized support and collaborating with relevant stakeholders globally.

 About the diseases